-The processing demands for doing reverse video search would be astoundingly high.
-But there is no simple tool to just upload the video to find matching results.
+The processing demands for doing reverse video searches would be astoundingly high.
+But there is no simple tool just to upload the video to find matching results.
 So, how can you find the source of a video you watched?
 I will try to provide a few of the best methods in which you can try to reverse search the video to find the source of the video for free.

 Why you Need a Reverse Video Search?